nightroman/Invoke-Build/Tasks/Logging/README.md

 ## Out-File

-`Out-File` may be used for logging but it is less simple:
+`Out-File` may be used for logging:

 ```powershell
 Invoke-Build ... *>&1 | Out-File $myLog -Width $myWidth -Encoding UTF8
 ```

 It formats data per the host window width.
-Too small may cause unwanted wrapping or truncation. `-Width $myWidth` is needed.
+Too small may cause unwanted wrapping or truncation.

-Default encoding is `utf8NoBOM` (v6.0+) or `Unicode` (...v5.1).
+Default encoding depends on versions: `utf8NoBOM` (v6.0+), `Unicode` (...v5.1).
-`-Encoding UTF8` is needed as the same in all versions.

 ## Tee-Object

 Build output is not shown in the console on using the above methods.
-If it is needed then `Tee-Object` may help.
+If it is needed then `Tee-Object` may help:

 ```powershell
 Invoke-Build ... *>&1 | Tee-Object $myLog
 ```

-It works well in PowerShell Core with no obvious width issues and using UTF-8 encoding.
+It works well in PowerShell Core with no obvious width issues, using UTF-8 by default.

-In Windows Desktop edition the output width (Host) and encoding (Unicode) are not configurable.
+In Windows Desktop the output width (Host) and encoding (Unicode) are not configurable.

 ## Transcript

 `Start-Transcript` in `Enter-Build` and `Stop-Transcript` in `Exit-Build` provide yet another way of logging.

-Unlike other methods, the build script itself performs logging (transcribing).
+Note that the build script itself controls such logging.
-This is different from other methods and may have some advantages.
+This is different from other methods, with some advantages.

 ```powershell
 Enter-Build {